Saimon-bd/DevOps-Zero-To-Hero/README.md

  the virtual equivalent of a `Switch`.

 #### What are we going to cover?
-``- We are going to create two network namespaces (like two isolated servers), two veth pairs (like two physical ethernet cables), and a bridge (for routing traffic between namespaces).``
+- `We are going to create two network namespaces (like two isolated servers), two veth pairs (like two physical ethernet cables), and a bridge (for routing traffic between namespaces).`
-- Then we will configure the bridge so the two namespaces can communicate with each other.
+- `Then we will configure the bridge so the two namespaces can communicate with each other.`
-- Then we will connect the bridge to the host and the internet
+- `Then we will connect the bridge to the host and the internet`
-- At last, we will configure for incoming traffic(outside) to the namespace.``
+- `At last, we will configure for incoming traffic(outside) to the namespace.`

 ## Let's start...